hex2f/RantScript/README.md

 devRant
   .login('username', 'password')
   .then((response)=>{
-  	//Then post a rant to devRant with token gotten from previus request.
+  	//Then post a rant to devRant with token gotten from previous request.

   	devRant.postRant(
       "Rant Text",